-In support of its mission, OEC collaborates with SAFECOM and NCSWIC to ensure public safety stakeholders drive content in guidance documents intended for the entire public safety community.
-This collaboration resulted in the 2011 Emergency Communications System Lifecycle Planning Guide, which defined system lifecycle phases, goals and products, stakeholder involvement, roles and responsibilities, and items for consideration in each phase.
-The Lifecycle Guide provided recommendations for agencies interested in building, maintaining, and operating an emergency communications system through decommission and replacement.
+The Cybersecurity and Infrastructure Security Agency (CISA) supports and promotes the ability of emergency responders and government officials to continue to communicate in the event of natural disasters, acts of terrorism, and other man-made disasters and works to ensure, accelerate, and attain operable and interoperable emergency communications nationwide.
+In support of its mission, CISA collaborates with SAFECOM and the National Council of Statewide Interoperability Coordinators (NCSWIC) to ensure public safety stakeholders drive content in guidance documents intended for the entire public safety community.
+This collaboration resulted in this Emergency Communications System Lifecycle Planning Guide (referred to hereafter as the Lifecycle Guide), which defines system lifecycle phases (Figure 1), goals and products, stakeholder involvement, roles and responsibilities, and items for consideration in each phase.
+The Lifecycle Guide provides recommendations for agencies interested in building, maintaining, and operating an emergency communications system through decommission and replacement.